-- The Yale/CMS measure includes admissions for those enrolled in Medicare fee-for-service coverage; the CHIA Massachusetts measure includes admissions covered by all payers. - The Yale measure includes patients aged 65 and older; this measure includes patients aged 18 and over. - The CHIA measure explicitly excludes obstetric cases. - As described under Data Source above, the Yale measure limits eligible index admissions based on Medicare eligibility; the CHIA measure does not.
+- The Yale/CMS measure includes admissions for those enrolled in Medicare fee-for-service coverage; the CHIA Massachusetts measure includes discharges covered by all payers. - The Yale measure includes patients aged 65 and older; this measure includes patients aged 18 and over. - The CHIA measure explicitly excludes obstetric cases. - The Yale measure limits based on Medicare eligibility; the CHIA measure does not.

-Table 1 shows the overall counts and percentages for the dataset creation process for the SFY 2018 data.
+Table 1 shows the overall counts and percentages for the dataset creation process for the SFY 2020 data.